magento/magento2-page-builder/docs/getting-started/introduction.md

 ## Contribute to Page Builder

-We appreciate any and all contributions to PageBuilder.
+We appreciate any and all contributions to Page Builder.
 If you are interested in contributing to this repository, please see our [Contribution guide](https://github.com/magento/magento2-page-builder/CONTRIBUTING.md).